teamdrumwork/tree/readme.md

 ### Welcome

-The `crow` framework has a similar goal to the `bind` standard library project, except it is a framework not a library.
-The `crow` project is used for building apps, writing CLI tools, building microservices, etc..
+The `tree` framework has a similar goal to the `seed` standard library project, except it is a framework not a library.
+The `tree` project is used for building apps, writing CLI tools, building microservices, etc..
 It is a way of writing your code, along with tools like Rails provides to make building these things easier and more seamless across platforms.

 ### License